kellyluuu/Cryptocurrency-Converter/readme.md

 ## Problem Being Solved and Target Market
 calculate the value of any crypto and physical currency.
 User can create a favorit list of currency they are interested in.

-## User Stories
-List of stories users should experience when using your application.

 - User will see their saved list when laoding the page
 - Seach box will auto fill for them to click on the correct currency
 - Users can create a saved list and go back to it with local storage